jnozzi/cocoadev.com/markdown/NoteTakingIdea.md

 My friend, an avid PC user but slowly budding OS X lover, expressed interest in finding a note taking application he could use on his iBook while in class.
-He so far only likes MS Word for windows as it can open HTML files(which he sometimes gets notes for classes in) and add notes to it which show up in a cooler view than in MS Word for mac(along the right side with lines to where he inserted them... reminded me of General/FileMerge in a weird way)
+He so far only likes MS Word for windows as it can open HTML files(which he sometimes gets notes for classes in) and add notes to it which show up in a cooler view than in MS Word for mac(along the right side with lines to where he inserted them... reminded me of FileMerge in a weird way)
 He has yet to find a program on the mac that he likes, specially to take PDF or HTML notes and add his own notes to them while in class.... this brings me to my idea...

-So can General/MacOS X easily composite various formats in some kind of General/NSView?
+So can MacOS X easily composite various formats in some kind of NSView?
 Think it would be relatively easy to create a Cocoa program that could composite notes on top of html and pdf files, making a really easy to use note taking program that you can use to add notes to already made documents.

 Just a thought, haven't seen anything that could do something like this yet, has anybody else?